Ruidoso Festivals and Annual Events

 July 1, 2016-July 4, 2016 — Eight rodeos in four days!
 The nation’s largest open rodeo weekend includes four nightly rodeos, two-day ranch rodeo, youth ranch rodeo, kid’s rough stock rodeo, cook-off, kids events, and nightly dances.
 On July 4th, enjoy a full day of Independence celebration with a campfire dutch oven competition, mutton bustin’, steer riding, evening rodeo, fireworks, and a dance.
 You don’t want to miss this 4th of July celebration!

 July 1-4, 2016 — Attend this annual event to witness the coming of age ceremony of Mescalero Apache maidens.
 There will be ceremonial dances, a rodeo, arts and crafts, and food vendors as part of the festivities held at the Mescalero Apache reservation over July 4th holiday.

 July 1-3, 2016 — In its 21st year, Art Loop began as a creative venture amongst artists and continues to be one of the most successful studio tours in New Mexico.
 Visit over 20 Lincoln County artists’ studios during the annual Art Loop and meet over 30 artists.
 Watch them demonstrate their craft and discuss their creative process.

 Christmas in July Bridge Tournament

 July 8-10, 2016 — Enjoy a bridge tournament in the mountains of New Mexico.
+Tournament will be at Ruidoso High School.
 Tentative schedule of sessions are scheduled for Friday and Saturday, 9 am, 1 pm , and 7 pm, and Sunday, 10 am and TBA.
 Contact: Johnny Glover at 575-491-4552

 Fort Stanton Live!